barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-Minecraft is more than just a beautiful game.
+Minecraft is more than just a beautiful video-game.
 It can be used as an educational tool as well.
-This site contains step-by-step lesson plans for teaching high-school students a wide range of computer science topics.
+This site contains step-by-step lesson plans for teaching high-school students a wide range of computer science topics using Minecraft.
+The topics currently covered are listed below.

 ### Topics